GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSSImg-DRTutorial/02_data_reduction.rst

    $ reduce @list_of_science.txt

 This command will generate flat corrected and sky subtracted files and will stack them.
 You might see some warning messages but it should be safe to ignore them for now.

+.. todo: calmanager

+If you don't have the calibration manager or want to bypass it for some reason, use the following command to override the input calibrations:

+..  code-block:: bash

+    $ reduce @list_of_science.txt --user_cal processed_bias:N20170527S0528_bias.fits processed_flat:N20170530S0360_flat.fits

 Here is one of the raw images: